-All prescribed fire projects will have a written and approved burn plan prior to ignition.

-All burn plans will contain measurable objectives, predetermined prescription, and a contingency plan if the fire escapes.

-All prescribed fire projects will be in compliance with NEPA requirements.
+- All prescribed fire projects will have a written and approved Burn Plan prior to ignition. - All Burn Plans will contain measurable objectives, a predetermined prescription, and a escaped fire plan to be implemented if the fire escapes. - All prescribed fire projects will be in compliance with NEPA requirements.